 Join our awareness campaign!
 If you want Facebook stickers, email signatures or website banners, please find all our awareness material free-to-use here.

 If you want to add a RUVaccinated frame to your Facebook profile picture, please do the following:

 The Rhodes University Coronavirus Response Task Team can be contacted on firstname.lastname@example.org.

 CORONAVIRUS RESPONSE TASK TEAM

-Rhodes University’s Coronavirus Response Task Team (CVRTT) was formed to address the challenges that might arise should there be a suspected or confirmed case at Rhodes University and to develop and implement an action plan to respond to the risks of the coronavirus (Covid-19).
+Rhodes University’s Coronavirus Response Task Team (CVRTT) was formed to address the challenges that might arise should there be a suspected or confirmed case at Rhodes University and to develop and implement an action plan to respond to the risks of the coronavirus (COVID-19).

 We are taking steps to ensure every possible challenge is being addressed.
 We are actively and closely monitoring the situation and making appropriate arrangements to mitigate its impact on the health, welfare and safety of our students and staff.

 Regular information will be shared with the community as the situation continues to change and develop.
-The current situation in respect of Covid-19 is extremely fluid and changes daily.
+The current situation in respect of COVID-19 is extremely fluid and changes daily.
 Please be alert to any updates distributed by the University.